Bob Gibson (musician): Biography

-Gibson was born on November 16, 1931, in Brooklyn, New York, United States, between his older sister, Anne, and younger brother, Jim.
+Gibson was born on November 16, 1931, in Brooklyn, New York, between his older sister Anne and younger brother Jim.
 He and his siblings grew up in various communities outside New York City – Tuckahoe, Yorktown Heights, and Tompkins Corners.
-His early interest in music was, primarily, vocal.
+His early interest in music was primarily vocal.
 He left high school in his senior year and hitchhiked around the country.

 Back in New York City in the late 1940s, Gibson took a job at a firm that taught speed reading, where he was responsible for sales and public relations.
-In 1952, he met and married his wife, Rose, who quickly bore three daughters – Barbara (who changed her name to Meridian Green), Pati, and Susan.
-In 1953, he met Pete Seeger, and helped him rebuild his house.
+In 1952, he met and married his wife Rose, who quickly bore three daughters – Barbara (who changed her name to Meridian Green), Pati, and Susan.
+In 1953, he met Pete Seeger and helped him rebuild his house.
 So impressed was Gibson with Seeger and his music that he "took the money I had set aside for rent" (to Rose's chagrin) and bought a banjo.
 He quit his job, became immersed in the study of folk music, and taught himself to play the banjo over the next year.
 At the age of 22 he began performing at schools, ladies' social clubs, lounges, and cabarets in New York, Miami, Cleveland, and aboard cruise ships traveling to various Caribbean islands.
 Eventually he was hired at the Green Door in Michigan City, Indiana, 50 miles east of Chicago.